KhrystynaKosenko/cuisine_predictor/README.md

-Machine Learning model for prediction recipts cuisine
+Machine Learning model for prediction national cuisine by recipe ingredients.